dhtdean/home/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website - it's currently under construction.
-More details to be updated soon!
+Welcome to my personal website!

 About me:
 I'm a researcher by training, and tech strategy consultant by trade.
 I'm passionate about accelerating scientific/engineering R&D, and currently exploring various opportunities around the space.